Katz Dogs Mobile Veterinary Clinic

 What it checks:

-• Ensures it’s safe to start or continue heartworm prevention medication
+- Ensures it’s safe to start or continue heartworm prevention medication through in-home veterinary visits.

-• Annual testing is recommended, even for dogs on preventive medication, to catch rare breakthrough infections
+- Annual testing is recommended, even for dogs on preventive veterinary care, to catch rare breakthrough infections.

 How Heartworm Testing Works:

-• Quick results, often within 10 minutes at the clinic
+- Quick results, often within 10 minutes at the clinic, making it convenient for at-home veterinary care.

 FIV/FeLV Test